The forces of ratings inflation

 The general commercial importance of a rating is not clearly established.
 In one famous example where it did matter to creators, game publisher Bethesda denied development studio Obsidian a bonus for Fallout: New Vegas (2010) because the game received a rating of 84 on Metacritic, lower than the target number of 85. ↩

-For example, at the time of writing, of the last 30 reviews on whathifi.com, one is at the midpoint of the five-star scale, and the other 29 are all at 4 or 5 stars, with nothing below the midpoint.
+For example, at the time of writing, of the last 30 reviews on whathifi.com, one is at the midpoint of the five-star scale.
+The other 29 are all at 4 or 5 stars, with nothing below the midpoint.
 What Hi-Fi? would not be receiving so many free products to review if it were not so business-friendly, nor would it be selling so many ads in its magazine.
-It, and many operators like it, drive business by providing something in the grey area between commerce-focused publicity (promotion), and unbiased consumer-focused criticism. ↩
+It, and many operators like it, drive business by providing something in the grey area between producer-focused publicity (promotion), and unbiased consumer-focused criticism. ↩

 Richard E. Petty, Curtis P. Haugtvedt and Stephen M. Smith, “Elaboration as a determinant of attitude strength: Creating attitudes that are persistent, resistant, and predictive of behavior”, a chapter of Attitude strength: Antecedents and consequences (1995). ↩